getcarina/getcarina.com/_posts/2015-12-25-lets-build-a-multiplayer-map.md

 ## Generating Player Data with RxJS

-Let's start off by creating a single live player.
+Let's start off by creating a single live player who updates themselves on an interval.
+Add this to fakes.js:

 ```javascript
 function livePlayer(player, period) {